haddocking/powerfit/README.md

 the rotation matrix values.
 * *lcc.mrc*: a cross-correlation map, showing at each grid position the highest correlation score found during the rotational search.
 * *powerfit.log*: a log file, including the input parameters with date and timing information.

+## Creating an image-pyramid

+The use of multi-scale image pyramids can signicantly increase the speed of fitting.
+PowerFit comes with script to quickly build a pyramid called `image-pyramid`.
+The calling signature of the script is

+    image-pyramid <map> <resolution> <target-resolutions ...>

+The following example with create an image-pyramid with resolutions of 12, 13 and 20 angstrom

+    image-pyramid EMD-1884/1884.map 9.8 12 13 20

+To see the other options type

+    image-pyramid --help

 ## Licensing